antoniogweb/PHP2xAI/PHP2XAI/16-exercises-and-example-projects.md

 It demonstrates an end-to-end image classification workflow: preprocessing images into `DataLabelInt` files, graph generation in PHP, dense-network training, weight serialization, and validation.
 The model in `src/model.php` uses three dense layers with ReLU activations and ten output logits.

-Its prepared training and test files are expected at:
+The original project uses the legacy TXT format, with prepared training and test files at:

 ```text
 src/DataLabelInt/Training/train.txt